JackPotat0/jackpotat0.github.io/docs/game.md

 Gameplay: I get the devs wanted to create the authentic 90s experience, but you cannot just ignore some modern QoL like auto text scroll/cutscene skip (unless the dialogue is as good as Bug Fables/Trails) and faster walking speed.
 Momentum system is a decent twist to the CT base system.
 The skill and equipment system can be a bit more streamlined.
 The controls are sometimes unresponsive while moving.

 Music: One of my favourite OSTs of all time and listened to it religiously even before this playthrough.
 It fits the game's environment and vibe perfectly.
 Also perfect for listening on its own.
 But the engineering is not good.
 Some inappropriate usages and no looping/continuation at certain scenes really kills the mood.
-They did not fully exploit the potential in this OST when it could improve the auditory experience a lot more than this.
+They did not fully utilize the potential in this OST when it could improve the auditory experience a lot more than this.
 There are also some questionable SFX choices that just ruin the song eg travelling in airship.

 | Story/Plot    | Characters    | Gameplay  | Music        | Best Girls/Boys |
 | ------------- | ------------- | --------- | ------------ | --------------- |